IBM/cities-from-space/test/README.md

 ## Manual Tests

-Test your server and Visual Recognition classification by exectuting the following in a shell:
+Test your server and Visual Recognition classification by executing the following in a shell:

 ### get your API key from the Visual Recognition service credentials